astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 The full PQL ([Prometheus Query Language](https://prometheus.io/docs/prometheus/latest/querying/basics/)) for how all these alerts are triggered can be found in our [helm charts](https://github.com/astronomer/airflow-chart).

-**Need to customize an alert?** Customers with an Enterprise license can modify any Astronomer-released alert according to their organization’s needs.
+**Need to customize an alert?** Customers with Enterprise-level Astronomer can modify any Astronomer-released alert according to their organization’s needs.